akeneo/pim-api-docs/content/concepts/asset-manager.md

 ### Abortion on error

 Sometimes, the application of the naming convention will fail.
-For example, it is the case if the regular expression did not capture any group.
+For example, it is the case if the regular expression does not capture any group.
 In this case, you can choose if you still want the corresponding asset to be created.
-As a result, the asset won't be created and you will be able to submit it again with a better filename/code for example.
+As a result, the asset won't be created, and you can submit it again with a better filename/code for example.

 To allow this behavior, set the `abort_asset_creation_on_error` to `true`.